kitsamho/imdb_actor_graph/README.md

 through the TMDB API, which may not include comprehensive historical records.
 However, despite this limitation, the app still offers valuable insights into the relationships and collaborations between actors and movies based on the available data.

+## Contributions

+Contributions to this project are welcome and encouraged.
+If you have ideas for different features or if there are bugs.

+If you would like to contribute, you can follow these steps:

+- Fork the repository on GitHub.
+- Create a new branch with a descriptive name for your contribution.
+- Make your desired changes or additions to the codebase.
+- Test your changes to ensure they are functioning correctly.
+- Commit and push your changes to your forked repository.
+- Open a pull request (PR) against the main repository.
+- Provide a clear and descriptive explanation of your changes in the PR description.